Repository Validation Walkthrough

 • If the system is registered to a Red Hat Satellite, is the system assigned to a content view with any filtering of content?

-For our use case, the client will be assigned to a "RHEL9-CV" content view available on the Capsule.
+For our use case, the client will be assigned to the "RHEL9-CV" content view in the "Development" lifecycle environment(LCE) available on the Capsule with no content view filters.

-To obtain the package count of the enabled repositories on a RHEL system, simply execute the command below on your RHEL server Node1
+To obtain the package count of the enabled repositories on a RHEL system, first log into the client Node1 from the bastion, become the root user, and then execute the dnf repolist -v as seen below:

 dnf repolist -v